 External Transfer Admission

 All transfer students must start out in the premajor until all transfer courses have been equated and all requirements to advance to the physical education major have been met.
 Once this has been done the procedure is the same for those students who have transferred into the major internally.

 Opportunities Upon Graduation

 A degree in physical education prepares you to teach physical education from prekindergarten through grade twelve.
-Ohio teacher licensure is dependent upon students’ scores on both sections of the Ohio Assessments for Educators exam (Assessment of professional knowledge multi-age and physical education content knowledge).
+Ohio teacher licensure is dependent upon students’ scores on both sections of the PRAXIS II exam (Physical Education Content Knowledge and one of the Principles of Learning and Teaching: K-6; 5-9; 7-12).
 Aside from a teaching career in physical education, a bachelor’s of science in physical education prepares students for employment in a variety of physical activity settings and provides a foundation for graduate level programs (e.g., coaching interscholastic athletics, youth services, campus, etc.).